StatCan/aaw/docs/en/1-Experiments/Jupyter.md

 </center>

 Processing data using R, Python, or Julia is made easy with the Advanced Analytics Workspace.
 Whether you're new to data analysis or an experienced data scientist, our platform supports a range of programming languages to fit your needs.
 You can install and run packages for R or Python to perform data processing tasks such as data cleaning, transformation, and modeling.
 If you prefer Julia, our platform also offers support for this programming language.

-Once you have your code ready, use Jupyter Notebooks on our platform to create and share documents that contain live code, equations, or visualizations.
-You can also run Ubuntu as a virtual desktop for data exploration and other data analysis tasks.
-Additionally, our platform supports publishing static and interactive dashboards with R Shiny, a popular web application framework for R.

-With our platform, you can easily create data pipelines for automating data processing and integrating with external platforms as a service.
-Whether you're working on a solo project or collaborating with a team, the Advanced Analytics Workspace has the tools you need to streamline your data analysis workflow.

-Once you have Kubeflow set up, use **[Jupyter Notebooks](../1-Experiments/Jupyter.md)** to create and share documents that contain live code, equations, or visualizations.